-Safety is our number one priority.
+Safety is our number one priority and also one of our strategic targets.
+We believe that all accidents are preventable and strive towards our long-term goal of zero accidents.
 Anyone who works or visits our company premises - employees, contractors and visitors - has a right to a safe and healthy environment.
-We believe that all accidents are preventable, and therefore strive towards a goal of zero accidents.

 The definitions follow an internal standard which is based on external intrnational standards, and injury rates and the rate of proactive actions are reported per million working hours.
 Proactive safety actions include near-miss reports, hazard reports, safety behavioural observations and other preventive safety actions.
 The key indicator in safety is total recordable incidents per million working hours (TFIR).
 TFIR includes lost-time incidents, fatalities, restricted work incidents and medically treated incident, but excludes first-aid treated incidents.

-In 2016, TFIR or total recordable incidents per million working hour was 8.7 against the target of 12.
-Lost-time injuries per million working hours or LTIFR decreased to 2.2 from 3.0 in 2015 and was below the target of 2.5.
-The reporting of proactive safety actions continued to be a focus, and the frequency of proactive safety actions per million working hours increased to 3,013.7 from 2,989.6 in the past year.
+In 2017, TFIR or total recordable incidents per million working hour was 4.4 against the target of less than 8.0.
+In absolute terms, this marks a 52% improvement from the previous year (8.7).
+Lost-time injuries per million working hours or LTIFR decreased to 1.8. from 2.2 in 2015.
+The reporting of proactive safety actions continued to be a focus, and the frequency of proactive safety actions per million working hours increased to to 3,240.6 from 3,013.7 in the past year.

 All figures related to safety and health